feather-rs/feather/docs/architecture.md

 * `Name` - player's username (not for other entities)
 * `CustomName` - entity's custom name (not for players)
 * `Inventory`
-* `Window` - wraps one or more `Inventory`s that the player is looking at right now.
+* `Window` - wraps one or more `Inventory` that the player is looking at right now.
 In a chest, for example, a player's window would wrap the player inventory and the chest inventory.

 ### Crate Structure